ludus-leonis/FreeBeeGee/CONTRIBUTING.md

 * All styles are written in [SCSS](https://sass-lang.com/).
 * We follow the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern) for naming files.
-* We use the `sass-lint` coding standard, with a few exception defined in `.sass-lint.yml`.
+* We use the `stylelint` coding standard, with a few exception defined in `.stylelintrc.json`.
 The build will check & enforce that via a plugin.
 * FreeBeeGee is partly based on Bootstrap v5 (Reboot, Grid).
 However, each `*.scss` file only pulls in the modules it needs, not the full Bootstrap CSS.